arthurvtl/arthurvtl/README.md

 Full Stack Software Developer Trainer
 -----------------------------

-I'm 18 and I've been using computers since I was 8.
-I entered the world of programming in mid-2022, studying computer science at the Federal Institute of Espírito Santo (IFES).
-I intend to train a fullstack programmer and work abroad.
-I love challenges and solving problems and this awakens my interest in programming even more.
+I'm Arthur Vital!
+Information Systems student at the Federal Institute of Espírito Santo (IFES) and graduated as a computer technician from the same institution.
+I have experience in front-end and back-end development, extensive knowledge in databases and Office Package tools.
+I am looking for new professional opportunities that challenge me and provide constant development in the technology area.

 I'm a student at the Federal Institute of Espirito Santo (IFES) [https://www.ifes.edu.br/] A college focused on technology and the extraordinary results of its students